Every digital product meets glitches, to fix which a universal method is to reboot or we can say restart.

 Until now, it is still the largest model of Kindle family.

 To reset the Kindle Dx all you need to do is press the power button for 15-30 seconds and wait for the kindle to turn off and auto restart.
-Just like reset the Kindle Keyboard.
+Just like resetting the Kindle Keyboard.

 Attention: Your Kindle DX would back to factory defaults after resetting, so making a backup of the contents at first is recommended.